 Faculty members Dan Grossman, Richard Ladner, Ed Lazowska, and Jennifer Mankoff also have significant engagement in School-wide activities.

 COE DEI activities primarily focus on pre-college and undergraduate support for women, underrepresented minority students, and students from low-income backgrounds.
 Faculty interested in collaborating on any of the programs below can find individual contacts on each program webpage.
 Before reaching out, though, check with the Allen School contacts listed above - the Allen School has ongoing relationships and activities with many of these programs, and tying in through the Allen School would be advantageous.
 College of Engineering programs include:

 - Washington STate Academic RedShirt (STARS) program that supports engineering and computer science students from low-income, first-generation, and underserved backgrounds in navigating the transition to college-level engineering courses.
 50% or more STARS students are Allen School students, and we provide significant financial support to STARS.
 (See Chloe or Leslie for information on STARS.)

 - Minority Scholars Engineering Program (MSEP) program that promotes academic excellence, facilitates leadership skills, and fosters community of engineering scholars.
 Students take part in academic workshops and seminars, attend the Men of Color in Engineering Leadership Series, and connect with identity-based student societies.

-- UW Undergraduate Research Program that promotes undergraduate research university wide and sponsors the Mary Gates Research Scholarships.
+- UW Undergraduate Research Program promotes undergraduate research university wide and sponsors the Mary Gates Research Scholarships.

 - Geeking Out Kids of Color (GOKiC) works on tech education with racial equity and social justice.

-Many national resources focus on broadening participation, and may provide program ideas and potential partnerships.
+Many national resources focus on broadening participation, and may provide program ideas and potential partnerships:

-- Committee on Equal Opportunities in Science and Engineering (CEOSE) is a congressionally mandated committee at NSF that provides advice to NSF leadership about broadening participation issues.
+- The Committee on Equal Opportunities in Science and Engineering (CEOSE) is a congressionally mandated committee at NSF that provides advice to NSF leadership about broadening participation issues.
 They produce a biennial report to congress that has lots of data and provides priorities for congressional action.

-- Grace Hopper Celebration, organized by AnitaB.org, is the largest conference for women in computer technology in the world.
+- The Grace Hopper Celebration, organized by AnitaB.org, is the largest conference for women in computer technology in the world.
 Female students and faculty at all levels are encouraged to attend.

-- ACM Richard Tapia Celebration of Diversity in Computing, organized by the Center for Minorities and People with Disabilities in IT (CMD-IT), is the major conference for minorities and people with disabilities in computing fields.
+- The ACM Richard Tapia Celebration of Diversity in Computing, organized by the Center for Minorities and People with Disabilities in IT (CMD-IT), is the major conference for minorities and people with disabilities in computing fields.

 - STEM Summer Outreach Programs webpage compiled by Lawrence Livermore National Labs

-- The Society for Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS) is a leading organization fostering the success of Chicanos/Hispanics and Native Americans in STEM fields.
+- The Society for the Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS) is a leading organization fostering the success of Chicanos/Hispanics and Native Americans in STEM fields.
 They hold an annual conference.